tofuyong/tofuyong.github.io/_posts/2023-07-25-swift-part-two-quirky-functions copy.markdown

 }
 {% endhighlight swift %}

 An enum called CoffeeError is defined, which represents the errors that can occur during the coffee brewing process.
 It has a single case noCoffeeBeans, which indicates that there are no coffee beans available to brew.

 The brewCoffee(coffeeBeans:) function is marked with throws, which means it can potentially throw an error.
 Inside the function, we use the guard statement to check if the coffeeBeans parameter is nil.
-If it is, we throw the CoffeeError.noCoffeeBeans error.
+If it is, we throw the customised CoffeeError.noCoffeeBeans error.

-When calling a throwing function, the try keyword is necessary to indicate that we are aware of the possibility of an error being thrown.
-Use try when calling brewCoffee(coffeeBeans:), and handle the error using a do-catch block.
+When calling a throwing function, the try keyword is necessary to indicate that we are aware of the possibility of an error being thrown, and handle the error using a do-catch block.
 If the function throws an error, it will be caught in the catch block based on the error type.